-1. Verification of Medical Expenses
+1. Verification of Health and Medical Care Expenses

-Families may only claim medical expenses that have not been and will not be reimbursed by an outside source.
+Families may only claim health and medical care expenses" that have not been and will not be reimbursed by an outside source.
 All expense claims will be verified by one or more of the methods listed below: